uprety/bulk-email-processor/README.md

 # Bulk Email Processor

-This is a webapp fo sending email to bulk email receipants present in excel file.
+This is a webapp for sending email to bulk email receipants present in excel file.

 ## Getting Started
 1. Get the repo in your local directory.